nushell/nushell.github.io/book/dataframes.md

 ───┴───────────────
 ```

-We have created a new series from a list of integers.
-We can do the same by
+We have created a new series from a list of integers (we could have done the
-using floats or strings.
+same using floats or strings)

 Series have their own basic operations defined, and they can be used to create
 other Series.
 Let's create a new Series by doing some arithmetic on the